mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta-Creating_Editing_a_Page.md

 1. Firstly create a directory on Windows called `wiki`.
 2. Inside the `wiki` directory create a new text file, then change its extension from `.txt` to `.md`.
 3. Next rename the text file to match the page title you want.
 In my case the title will be 'Meta: Wiki Tips', so I'll name the filename `Meta-Wiki_Tips.md`, substituting various filename characters as noted below.
-<br/><br/>
 > **Note:** always make the filename essentially match the page title, with the same capitalization. also replace/substitute all special characters with legal filename characters.
 For any colons (`:`) in a title use a dash (`-`) for the filename instead and for spaces use an underscore (`_`) instead.
 {:.important}

 {:start="4"}
 4. Open the text file in a text editor and add a metadata section at the very start of the file.
-Metadata sections take the following format:<br/><br/>
+Metadata sections take the following format:
 ```
 ---
 title: 'Your Page Name'